Discover the ways you can have your say and get involved in community life. Plus see how we’re regenerating communities across the country.

 resident scrutiny committee

-Bob is the “sort of guy who wants to get things done” and, over the last 20 years, he’s got things done for the local community and residents across the country.
+Bob is the “sort of guy who wants to get things done” and over the last 20 years he’s done exactly that for the local community and residents across the country.

-Involved in as much as he can, for Bob neighbourliness is at the heart of his life: doing his bit on his estate to make it nicer for all who live there.
+For Bob, neighbourliness is at the heart of his life and he loves doing his bit on his estate to make it nicer for everyone.

-Bob is also active in supporting residents on a wider scale as a member of one of our regional resident scrutiny committees and our Out and About network.
-He sees his involvement as important to help Clarion improve efficiency and make a real difference.
+As a member of one of our regional resident scrutiny committees and our Out and About network, Bob is also active in supporting residents on a wider scale.
+He sees his involvement as important in helping Clarion improve efficiency and make a real difference.

 “Residents are the boots on the ground, letting Clarion know what’s happening on the estates,” says Bob.
 “I like to keep busy and want to do whatever I can if it makes life better for residents.”